valdrinium/days-till-christmas/Readme.md

     - `requests_futures`
 - `Google Chrome` & `Chrome Selenium Webdriver`
     - `chromedriver` downloadable from http://chromedriver.chromium.org/downloads
-- A phone that is permanently connected to the internet.
+- A phone that is connected to the internet.

 # Setup